pk45/Sample-project/README.md

-BDD test Automation Framework for AIQX Apps
+Sample BDD test Automation Framework for browsser Based Automation
 ===========================================

-This test automation framework for AIQX application help to see the flow of the application as it covered  the user level/acceptance level scenarios which are well maintain in the feature files.
-Please go through the framework and app flow and let me know your thoughts on praveen@mediaiqdigital.com.
+This test sample automation framework  to see the flow of the application as it covered  the user level/acceptance level scenarios which are well maintain in the feature files.
+Please go through the framework and app flow and let me know your thoughts on pa.kumar19@gmail.com